 One of the most fun parts of being pregnant is preparing the nursery!
-You will want to make sure you cross every item off your nursery checklist, to make sure you’re ready for your new little bundle of joy to arrive!
+Whether you’re wanting all of the bells and whistles, or you’re striving for more of a minimalist approach, you will want to make sure you cross every item off your nursery checklist, to make sure you’re ready for your new little bundle of joy to arrive!

 This article may contain affiliate links, this means that we earn commissions if you shop through the links below.
 You can read more about this on our disclosure page, here.